Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 To use Search Enterprise with the Alfresco Content Services platform the following configuration must be applied: @Martin should this go in the install pages?

 * For *searching* features the Alfresco Repository properties must be configured in the `alfresco-global.properties` file.
 This can also be done as an environment variable by configuring the Search Subystem.
-* Alfresco Elasticsearch Connector properties as environment variables related to communication with Alfresco Repository (Database, ActiveMQ and Transform Service) and Elasticsearch server for *indexing* features @Martin do we need these two bullets looks like its repeated below?
+* Alfresco Elasticsearch Connector properties as environment variables related to communication with Alfresco Repository (Database, ActiveMQ and Transform Service) and Elasticsearch server for *indexing* features

-### Alfresco Repository
+## Alfresco Repository

 Alfresco Repository provides configuration properties for the `elasticsearch` Search Subystem to define the connection to an external Elasticsearch server.

 You must set the subsystem search property to `elasticsearch`.

-@martin is there more to do this?
+@engineering is there more to do this?
 Where are we?
 ```bash
 index.subsystem.name=elasticsearch
 ```